PostHog/posthog.com/contents/blog/data-warehouse-launch.md

 Ultimately, this is why we’ve poured so much attention into building our data warehouse recently — so we can give developers the tools they need to [build more successful products](/handbook/why-does-posthog-exist).
 If that means working with external data, then that’s what the data warehouse (along with [HogQL](/docs/hogql) and [insights](/product-analytics)) is for.

 As always, we want to make sure [our pricing](/pricing) is fair, margin-positive, and usage-based.
-So, our new pricing is based on the number of rows that get synced each month — after a generous free allowance which should offer more than enough to support smaller teams and side projects.
+So, we'll bill based on the number of rows that get synced each month — after a generous free allowance which should offer more than enough to support smaller teams and side projects.
 If you're ready to get started, [sync your first data source now](https://us.posthog.com/data-warehouse)!

 > As a **thank you to our beta users** we’re offering an increased free allowance for teams that synced any data during the data warehouse beta.
 Check your email for details!